-When Garage Kids was pitched in a meeting, producers did some major tweaks to improve its mythology such as renaming Xanadu as Lyoko, possibly avoiding a lawsuit from Olivia Newton John, expanding Lyoko’s environment, creating a fifth member named, Aelita, a friendly A.I. who eventually becomes the main protagonist & crafting a story arc involving Jeremy trying to find a source to let Aelita enter the real world.
+When Garage Kids was pitched in a meeting, producers did some major tweaks to improve its mythology such as renaming Xanadu as Lyoko, (possibly avoiding a lawsuit from Olivia Newton John) expanding Lyoko’s environment, creating a fifth member named, Aelita, a friendly A.I. who eventually becomes the Main Protagonist and crafting a story arc involving Jeremy trying to find a source to let Aelita enter the real world.
 Afterwards, Garage Kids was renamed as “Code Lyoko.”

 Code Lyoko’s first season aired on Cartoon Network in 2004 as part of former block known as “Miguzi.” (same year The Incredibles came out) It received good reception from critics and viewers alike.
 Code Lyoko spawned three seasons, three video games, action figures & a negatively received follow up series titled, “Code Lyoko: Evolution,” responsible for imploding the series.